 For the lineman who is a cowboy at heart, these Rebar Flex Western Work Boots are ideal.
 These leather boots are lightweight and are free from cumbersome laces.
 Additionally, the boots have super flexibility which improves the comfortability of the boots.
 With these boots, you never have to worry about getting the right size because they offer a true fit.
 The measurement for the boot opening is 12.5 inches.
 These boots are great for linesmen who work on telecommunication lines and cable lines.
 They are EH rated and come with a lightweight composite toe.

 - Lace Free making them easy to slip on.

 - The flexibility of the shoes makes them ideal for long workdays that require great arch support.

 - These boots are made of durable leather.

-- These are not waterproof or insulated.
+- These are not waterproof.

 As you can see, there are a plethora of lineman boots currently on the market.
 Each brand of boot offers unique styling and accommodates the needs of linemen in different ways.
 If you are a lineman that needs boots with an EH rating and a durable out-sole, the Hoffman Boots are ideal.
 If you need a boot that meets ASTM safety standards for both impact and compression the Kenetrek Lineman Extreme Non-Insulated With Steel Safety Toe boots will likely fit your needs.
 Whichever boots you choose, just know that having any of these boots at your disposal will likely reduce your chances of sustaining an injury and give you the ability to do your job with confidence and ease.